Magister militum: Establishment and development of the command

-The title of magister militum was created in the 4th century, when the emperor Constantine the Great deprived the praetorian prefects of their military functions.
-Initially two posts were created, one as head of the infantry, as the magister peditum ("master of foot"), and one for the more prestigious cavalry, the magister equitum ("master of horse").
-The latter title had existed since republican times, as the second-in-command to a Roman dictator.
+The office of magister militum was created in the early 4th century, most likely when the Western Roman emperor Constantine the Great defeated all other contemporary Roman emperors, which gave him control over their respective armies.
+Because the Praetorian Guards and their leaders, the Praetorian Prefects, had supported Constantine's enemy, Maxentius, he disbanded the Guard and deprived the Prefects of their military functions, reducing them to a purely civil office.
+To replace them, he created two posts: a commander of the infantry, the magister peditum ("master of foot"), and a more prestigious cavalry commander, the magister equitum ("master of horse").
+These offices had precedents in the immediate imperial past, both in function and idea; the latter title had existed since republican times, as the second-in-command to a Roman dictator.

-Under Constantine's successors, the title was also established at a territorial level: magistri peditum and magistri equitum were appointed for every praetorian prefecture (per Gallias, per Italiam, per Illyricum, per Orientem), and, in addition, for Thrace and, sometimes, Africa.
-On occasion, the offices would be combined under a single person, then styled magister equitum et peditum or magister utriusque militiae ("master of both forces").

-As such they were directly in command of the local mobile field army of the comitatenses, which acted as a rapid reaction force.
-Other magistri remained at the immediate disposal of the emperors, and were termed in praesenti ("in the presence" of the emperor).
-By the late 4th century, the regional commanders were termed simply magister militum.
+Under Constantine's successors, the titles were also established at a territorial level: magistri peditum and magistri equitum were appointed for every praetorian prefecture (per Gallias, per Italiam, per Illyricum, per Orientem), and, in addition, for Thrace and, sometimes, Africa.
+On occasion, the offices would be combined in a single person, then styled magister equitum et peditum or magister utriusque militiae ("master of both forces").
+Overall, lower-level magistri were assigned according to circumstances, with varying numbers employed in a given area.
+Some were directly in command of the local mobile field army of the comitatenses, which acted as a rapid reaction force.
+Other magistri remained at the immediate disposal of the emperors, and by the late fourth century or early fifth century were termed in praesenti ("in the presence" of the emperor).